AdaCore/gnatstudio/docs/users_guide/extending.rst

 to those who extend GPS directly in Ada, but with major advantages: they do not require recompilation of the GPS core and can be tested and executed interactively.
-The goal of such scripts is to help automate processes such as builds, and automatic generation of graphs.
+The goal of such scripts is to help automate processes such as builds and generation of graphs.

 These languages all have a separate console associated with them, which you can open from the :guilabel:`Tools` menu.
 In each of these console, GPS